aetperf/aetperf.github.io/_posts/2024-11-24-Visualizing-the-Ulam-Spiral-with-Python.md

     return grid
 ```

+Note that in order to properly display the Ulam spiral, the 2D grid is flipped upside down in the following line: `grid[size - y - 1, x] = 1`.

 ## Computing the Grid Size for the Ulam Spiral

 The `compute_grid_size` function calculates the minimal odd-sized square grid required to represent the first `n` integers in the Ulam spiral.
 It ensures that the grid size is large enough to accommodate the given range of numbers and is always odd, as required for the spiral’s center to align properly.